TrellixVulnTeam/swahilipython_SCMU/Doc/library/decimal.rst

    >>> getcontext().prec = 7       # Set a new precision

-Decimal instances can be constructed from integers, strings, floats, or tuples.
+Decimal instances can be constructed kutoka integers, strings, floats, or tuples.
-Construction from an integer or a float performs an exact conversion of the value of that integer or float.
+Construction kutoka an integer or a float performs an exact conversion of the value of that integer or float.
 Decimal numbers include special values such as :const:`NaN` which stands for "Not a number", positive and negative :const:`Infinity`, and :const:`-0`::